nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 ## 6. Trust

 Trust of credential issuers (e.g. `did:example:education-accredetor` issuing `EducationalInstitutionCredential`) SHOULD be defined by the presentation definition.
-In this case, there should be 2 constraints in the input descriptor object: one for the type and one for the issuer:
+In this case, there should be 2 constraints: one for the type and one for the issuer:

 ``json
 [